dcmartin/hassio-addons/cpu2msghub/README.md

 Detailed [documentation][edge-fabric] for the IBM Edge Fabric is available on-line.
 A Slack [channel][edge-slack] is also available.

-The add-on listens to Kafka messages from an IBM Message Hub operating in the IBM Cloud; messages received include an ASCII representation of a MP3 audio sequence captured from the CPU listening to local FM radio stations.
+The add-on listens to Kafka messages from an IBM Message Hub operating in the IBM Cloud.

-By default the system will only listen for messages, process using STT and NLU, and publish results using MQTT to the local `core-mosquitto` broker on port 1883 with topic `kafka/cpu-load` (`username` and `password` are also supported).
+By default the system will only listen for messages and publish results using MQTT to the local `core-mosquitto` broker on port 1883 with topic `kafka/cpu-load` (`username` and `password` are also supported).

-If the addon is configured with CPU and Open Horizon is installed, the options for `device` and `token` will default to hostname with MAC address appended and exchange password.
+If the addon is configured with CPU and Open Horizon is installed, the options for `device` and `token` will default to hostname and exchange password.

 **Note**: _You will need an IBM Cloud [account][ibm-registration]_